ecarruda/codet-ari/README.md

 API
 ===

-An ARI client can be created simply by the ``codet-ari.connect`` method.
+An ARI client can be created simply by the ``ari.connect`` method.
 This will create a client based on the Swagger API downloaded from Asterisk.

 The API is modeled into the Repository Pattern, as you would find in Domain